Building REST services with Spring

 What if you changed the name of each state, perhaps while coding international support and showing locale-specific text for each state?
 That would most likely break all the clients.

 Enter HATEOAS or Hypermedia as the Engine of Application State.
 Instead of clients parsing the payload, give them links to signal valid actions.
 Decouple state-based actions from the payload of data.
-In other words, when CANCEL and COMPLETE are valid actions, dynamically add them to the list of links.
-Clients only need show users the corresponding buttons when the links exist.
+In other words, when CANCEL and COMPLETE are valid actions, you should dynamically add them to the list of links.
+Clients need to show users the corresponding buttons only when the links exist.

-Having already embraced the concept of Spring HATEOAS RepresentationModelAssembler components, putting such logic in the OrderModelAssembler would be the perfect place to capture this business rule:
+Having already embraced the concept of Spring HATEOAS RepresentationModelAssembler components, the OrderModelAssembler is the perfect place to capture the logic for this business rule:

 links/src/main/java/payroll/OrderModelAssembler.java